Manal-art-coder/portfolio/README.md

 ## About Me 🙂

-Hi, I’m Manal JEWA, a **Data Analyst** with a background in **customer success** at an agricultural e-commerce company.
-I’ve used data to improve customer satisfaction, enhance the user experience, and drive growth.
-Now, I’m looking to transition into a full-time data analyst role.
+Hi, I’m Manal JEWA, a **Data Analyst** with a strong background in customer insights and business intelligence.

+With hands-on experience in the **agricultural e-commerce sector**, I have used data-driven strategies to enhance **customer satisfaction**, **optimize user experience**, and **drive revenue growth**.
+My role involved analyzing **purchasing behaviors**, monitoring **key performance indicators**, and leveraging data to improve operational efficiency.

-I recently completed the Data Analysis program at **DataScientest**, certified by **l’École des Mines de Paris**, where I learned the core tools and techniques of data analysis, including **SQL**, **Python**, and **data visualization** tools.
+I hold a Data Analysis certification from **DataScientest**, accredited by **l’École des Mines de Paris**, where I deepened my expertise in **SQL**, **Python**, **machine learning**, and **data visualization**.
+Combining technical proficiency with business acumen, I excel at translating complex datasets into actionable insights that support strategic decision-making.

-I’m excited to apply these skills in a dynamic business environment, where I can help organizations leverage data to improve decision-making and drive business success.
+I’m eager to contribute my analytical skills to organizations looking to harness data for growth, efficiency, and competitive advantage.

 ## Key Skills & Technologies 💻